20i

 Let’s look at the 20i Reseller Hosting page again as an example.

-And to be clear, I’m not saying that any specific button colour will convert better than another, this is simply about making your CTAs stand out.
+Here we have a page that uses white and orange as the core colours, but then the button to buy web hosting for £1 is in green, to help stand out from everything else within the page.
+To be clear, I’m not saying that any specific button colour will convert better than another, this is simply about making your CTAs stand out.

 7. Create conversion-focused landing pages for PPC campaigns